8"/45 (20.3 cm) EOC Patterns S, U, U1 and W

 |Train||About +150 / -150 degrees|

-The coastal mountings were much simplified compared to the larger gun turrets used as coastal artillery and much of the ammunition supply and loading was manually operated.
+The purpose-built coastal mountings were much simplified compared to the larger gun turrets used as coastal artillery and much of their ammunition supply and loading was manually operated.

 Special help from Dave Perkins